edrlab/webpub-viewer/README.md

 ### Streamed

-The `examples/streamed` folder contains the webpub-viewer (`readers/reader-JBKS` folder), the r2-streamer-js (ES6/ES2015 bundle in `server` folder) and example files (`epubs` folder).
+The `examples/streamed` folder contains the webpub-viewer (`misc/readers/reader-NYPL` folder) and example files (`epubs` folder).

 In this example, assets are served by the r2-streamer-js (in-memory model).
-You can open them using 3 iterations of the webpub-viewer: Hadrien Gardeur’s (the original prototype), NYPL’s, and Jellybooks’.
+You can open them using different reader implementations.
+This iteration of webpub-viewer is labelled as "Reader NYPL".

 This example runs on `http` to get around Service Workers issues across all available readers so you don’t need to do anything.